-Silver Spring Camera Club has joined the Meetup social media platform!
+Meetup

 Meetup is an online social media tool that fosters genuine connections with Meetup members while enhancing the visibility of SSCC in the community.

 We joined Meetup to help advertise the many exciting activities we offer and encourage more members to join the club and participate.
 More sharing of knowledge and experiences will help everyone grow as photographers and make membership in the Silver Spring Camera Club more worthwhile than ever before.

 Meetup is not just a social media platform similar to Facebook or Twitter.
-Meetup really fosters face to face meetings rather than exclusively online "friends" and "followers".
+Meetup really fosters face to face meetings rather than exclusively online "friends" and "followers."